Rodney Graham Remembered

 Pete Bourne is a Canadian drummer known for his work with the Rodney Graham Band from 2002 until Graham’s passing in 2022.
 Diagnosed with multiple sclerosis in 2000, he continued to record and perform with artists including Copyright, A.C.
 Newman, Neko Case, and Destroyer until touring became too difficult.
 Known for his precision, warmth, and musical sensitivity, Bourne’s work remains admired across the Canadian music community.

-Kathy Slade (b.
-1966, Montreal) is an artist, writer, curator, editor, and publisher.
-She works across mediums and has produced textile works, prints, sculpture, film, video, performance, music projects, and publications.
-Slade’s solo exhibitions include Wherever You Go, Monica Reyes Gallery, Vancouver (2020); This is a Chord.
+Kathy Slade is a Vancouver-based artist that works across mediums to produce textile works, prints, sculpture, film, video, performance, music projects, and publications.
+Slade’s solo exhibitions include As the sun disappears and the shadows descend from the mountaintops, Contemporary Art Gallery, Vancouver (2023); Wherever You Go, Monica Reyes Gallery, Vancouver (2020); This is a Chord.
 This is Another., Surrey Art Gallery (2018); and Blue Monday, 4COSE, London (2017).
-Her work has recently been included in group exhibitions at Temple Bar Gallery + Studios, Dublin; Kunstverein Braunschweig; Fluc, Vienna; and the Morris and Helen Belkin Art Gallery, Vancouver.
-In 2009, Slade was awarded the VIVA Award from the Jack and Doris Shadbolt Foundation for the Visual Arts.
-She currently teaches at the School for the Contemporary Arts at Simon Fraser University.
+Her work has recently been included in group exhibitions at Temple Bar Gallery + Studios, Dublin; Kunstverein Braunschweig; and Fluc, Vienna.
+Slade was the curator of the 2019 Vancouver Art Book Fair.
+Together with Kay Higgins, she runs Publication Studio Vancouver and is the Founding Editor of the Emily Carr University Press, which she was editor of from 2005 to 2018.
+Slade was awarded the 2009 VIVA Award from the Jack and Doris Shadbolt Foundation for the Visual Arts.
+She currently teaches in the School for the Contemporary Arts at Simon Fraser University.
+In 2007, Slade edited The Rodney Graham Songbook, which was published by the ECU Press in Vancouver and JRP|Ringier in Zurich.

 Brady Cranfield is a sound and visual artist, musician, writer, avid listener, and an uninvited guest on the stolen, occupied, and unceded territories of the Squamish, Musqueam, and Tsleil-Waututh people.
 He has an MA in Communications and an MFA, both from Simon Fraser University, and is currently a PhD student at SFU's School for the Contemporary Arts, as well.